eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/ab-digital-signature-using-wallet.md

 | QES_21 | Empty | Keep as-is |
 | QES_22 | Empty | Keep as-is |

 ## 6 Additions and Changes to ARF

-A new content will be added to the ARF's main document, aiming to explain key terminology, specifications, architectures and implementation options, as discussed in this document.
+New content will be added to the ARF's main document, aiming to explain key terminology, specifications, architectures and implementation options discussed in this document.

 ## 7 References